lod4hss-apps/logre/README.md

 # LOGRE (LOcal GRaph Editor)

 Logre is an open-source UI that helps you visualize, edit, and explore RDF graph data through SPARQL endpoints.
-The repository now ships with a self-contained Docker stack so you can run Logre alongside a ready-to-use RDF4J server in seconds—no external endpoint required.
+The repository now ships with a self-contained Docker stack so you can run Logre alongside a ready-to-use RDF4J server in seconds.

 > ⚠️ Logre does not embed its own triple store.
 The Docker setup simply bundles the application with an RDF4J server so you start with a working endpoint out of the box.